silabs-ChengY/aod_eFence/README.md

 • Locator: BRD4185A Rev A01
 • Tag: BRD4184A Rev A02

 ## 4.1.
-Environment 1 (3 tag, 4 locators, static measurement)
+Environment 1 (4 locators, 3 tag, static measurement)
 * Location: Office environment, open space
 * Locator height from floor: 0.0 m
 * Tag height from floor: 0.75 m
 * Testing range: 3.8x3.9m2

-There are total 4 locators and 3 tags in the 3.8x3.9 area, below are the measured position and angle accuracy for the tags.
+There are total 4 locators and 3 tags in the 3.8x3.9 area, all of the locators are on ground with height 0m, and tags have a fixed 0.75m height.

 ### 4.1.1.
 Real position of the locators and tags.
 |Locator ID | X | Y | Z |